VictoriousOne/ReadMe/README.md

 * [Questions](#questions)

 ## Installation
- Clone repo, Install Node, NPM and Requirer package
+ Clone repo, Install Node, NPM and Inquirer package

 ## Usage
 At the Bash command line, enter node index.js.
 A demo of the app can be